Investing In Real Estate With Your IRA

 Are There Restrictions?

-Yes, there definitely are.
-There are restrictions on what you do with the real estate if you buy and hold… what types of precious metals… and often times the “custodian” of the SDIRA has restrictions on what they think you can and should invest in.
+Of course!
+We live in the USA where restrictions run deep in our history.
+There are restrictions on what you do with the real estate if you wish to hold the asset over a period of years… what types of precious metals you can buy… and often times the “custodian” of the SDIRA has restrictions on what they think you can and should invest in.
+BS in our opinion!

 Self-Directed IRA Custodians

-The US Government created the SD-IRA loophole to help investors take more control over their investments while at the same time still getting the tax benefits.
-But, at the same time… they don’t want people setting up these SD-IRAs and just doing whatever they want.
+The US Federal Government created the SD-IRA loophole to help investors take more control over their investments while at the same time still getting the tax benefits everyone longs for.
+At the same time… they don’t want people setting up these SD-IRAs and just doing whatever they want, because they have to make money too, right?

-So there is a barrier that they have to have in place… and that’s the custodian.
+So there is a barrier that they have in place… and that’s the custodian…

-The custodian is usually the Self-Directed IRA company who you have your IRA with.
-They act as the “go-between” when you’re going to make an investment.
-Many custodians have guidelines on what you can invest in, how long it will take for you to actually make your money work for you once they approve the investment… etc. Some custodians are more passive… and let you actually have a checkbook where you can write checks from your SD-IRA to make investments.
+The custodian is usually the Self-Directed IRA company or broker who you have your IRA with.
+They act as the “go-between” when you’re going to make an investment and make sure everything goes as planned.
+Many custodians have guidelines and suggestions on what you can invest in, the expected timeframe for your investment to start making you money once they approve the investment… etc. Some custodians are more lackadaisical… and provide you a checkbook where you can write checks from your SD-IRA to make investments.

-You should do your homework and find the custodian that’s right for you.
+You should do your research and find the custodian that’s right for you.
 Here are a few that we know and respect:

 - Guidant Financial (expensive, but gives you true checkbook control, which is huge) – https://www.guidantfinancial.com